anki-code/anki-code/README.md

 * [jj](https://github.com/anki-code/jj) - enJoy Json (JJ) is to syntax highlighting and formatting the json, javascript or python dict object in error-tolerant manner.

 * [bar-theme](https://github.com/anki-code/bar-theme) - The shell prompt appearance conception called Bar.

-### My principles

-* **Leave repeatable examples instead of description**.
-Starting from `docker run` or `pip install` show the list of commands, output and errors that you want to address.
-This allows people to just copy and paste your commands and continue work withot spending hours on rebuilding your environment.

-* **Code as a product**.
-Any solution you created for yourself can be transformed to solution to all and the code can be the product if it documented well to reuse.